aditya432-aiml/Todo_Application_Streamlit/readme.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [License](LICENSE). file for details.

 ## Acknowledgements